 I test the USB 3.0 read and write speeds of the UHS-II and UHS-I SD cards using sequential tests with Crystal Disk in Windows 10.

-With UHS-II cards, some cards perform better with Seq, like ADATA, Fujifilm, Delkin, Transcend, other cards perform better with Q32T1.
-I take which ever is faster and listed that in my data.
+With UHS-II cards, some cards perform better with Seq, like ADATA, Fujifilm, Delkin, and Transcend, other cards perform better with Q32T1.
+I take whichever is faster and list that in my data.

 To test UHS-II Cards, I used the Lexar SR2 UHS-II memory card reader.
 It’s the fastest based on my UHS-II memory card reader comparisons.

 Windows 10 and Crystal Disk do not give me good results when testing XQD cards (even with the latest drivers), so I switched to OSX and the AJA System Test, which is vastly superior to the BlackMagic test.

 To test the XQD cards, I use the Sony XQD USB Adapter.